PacktPublishing/Guide-to-NoSQL-with-Azure-Cosmos-DB/README.md

 Black Belt Software Developer award eight times.
 He lives with his wife, Vanesa, and his two sons, Kevin and Brandon.

-**Daron Yöndem** has been a Microsoft Regional Director and a Microsoft MVP for 11 years.
+**[Daron Yöndem](http://daron.me/)** has been a Microsoft Regional Director and a Microsoft MVP for 11 years.
 He is a regular speaker at international conferences, recently focusing on microservices, serverless, DevOps, and IoT.
-Daron currently works as a CTO at XOMNI Inc, a cloud company that builds PaaS offerings for retailers, such as XOGO, who are building decision signage platform.
-Feel free to reach out to him on Twitter @daronyondem.
+Daron currently works as a CTO at XOGO Inc, a SaaS provider building a decision signage platform.
+Feel free to reach out to him on Twitter [@daronyondem](https://twitter.com/daronyondem).

 ## Other books by the authors